 Gray and Neutral in a Teen’s Room

 It’s not only adults who love the calm and contemporary combination of gray and soft neutrals.
 Many preteens and teens also love the look.
-The room shown here gets it right: the star-spangled gray and white bedding is lots of fun, but the simple, rustic wooden bedside tables, nubby cream area rug and industrial-inspired lighting fixtures all combine to create a definitely grownup vibe.Continue to 4 of 9 below.
+The room shown here gets it right: the star-spangled gray-and-white bedding is lots of fun, but the simple, rustic wooden bedside tables, nubby cream area rug, and industrial-inspired lighting fixtures all combine to create a definitely grownup vibe.Continue to 2 of 7 below.

 When you’re working with a very simple palette of soft color, it’s much easier to go a little bold with your pattern play.
-In particular, if you love the look of patterned carpet, sticking to soft gray, brown, cream or tan allows you to go bold on the floor without visually overloading the space.
+In particular, if you love the look of patterned carpet, sticking to soft gray, brown, cream, or tan allows you to go bold on the floor without visually overloading the space.
 For proof, just check out the bedroom featured here.
-Along with the striped carpet, the patterned bench at the foot of the bed, the fabric-draped bedside table and the stunning wood-plank ceiling add a... lot of patterned punch to the room, but because of the carefully controlled color scheme, the result is still soothing -- not stimulating.
+Along with the striped carpet, the patterned bench at the foot of the bed, the fabric-draped bedside table and the stunning wood-plank ceiling add a lot of patterned punch to the room, but because of the carefully controlled color scheme, the result is still soothing—not stimulating.
 That’s the beauty of gray and soft neutrals in the bedroom.
 (Love the whispery-soft gray wall color?
-It’s Gray Owl from Benjamin Moore.)Continue to 5 of 9 below.
+It’s Gray Owl from Benjamin Moore.)Continue to 3 of 7 below.

 Gray and Neutral Goes Glamorous

 Never let it be said that neutrals can’t be glamorous.
-In fact, when you stick with colors of the same intensity throughout a room, you end up with a quietly elegant glamour that makes a statement without making a fuss.
+When you stick with colors of the same intensity throughout a room, you end up with a quietly elegant glamour that makes a statement without making a fuss.
 Here, the luxurious upholstered bed piled high with cozy bedding is set off by the unexpected touch of the dual-tone curtains and the lovely drum chandelier with its crystal drops.
-Sedate and yet stunning.Continue to 6 of 9 below.
+Sedate and yet stunning.Continue to 4 of 7 below.

 Clean and Serene

 Want the clean, serene look of minimalism without going to an extreme?
-Then choose a palette of soft gray, natural wood and off-white like the bedroom shown here.
-Sweep it free of excess adornment or clutter, but that doesn’t mean no personality or comforts; for instance, the soft gold midcentury modern chairs in the sitting area of this bedroom are on mark style-wise and comfortable, to boot.Continue to 7 of 9 below.
+Then choose a palette of soft gray, natural wood, and off-white like the bedroom shown here.
+Sweep it free of excess adornment or clutter, but that doesn’t mean any personality or comforts; for instance, the soft gold mid-century modern chairs in the sitting area of this bedroom are on mark style-wise and comfortable, to boot.Continue to 5 of 7 below.

-Love the casual vibe of rustic, weathered wood, but want to avoid a country look?
-Then choose furniture with clean lines like the simple gray upholstered headboard shown here.
-Add in a pile of various-textured throw pillows for elegant style, then finish the scene with a distressed wooden bench at the foot of the bed, along with faux (or real, if you’re so inclined) wooden planking on the walls, and the end result is a bedroom that is both rustic and sophisticated at the same time.Continue to 8 of 9 below.
+Do you love the casual vibe of rustic, weathered wood, but want to avoid a country look?
+Then choose furniture with clean lines such as the simple gray upholstered headboard shown here.
+Add in a pile of various-textured throw pillows for elegant style, then finish the scene with a distressed wooden bench at the foot of the bed, along with faux (or real, if you’re so inclined) wooden planking on the walls, and the result is a bedroom that is both rustic and sophisticated.Continue to 6 of 7 below.

 Gray and Neutrals Get Eclectic

-A bedroom with a rough brick wall could easily adopt an edgy, industrial or goth style, but if you prefer a softer look, just contrast the brick with a gentle palette of gray, eggshell white and black.
+A bedroom with a rough brick wall could easily adopt an edgy, industrial or goth style, but if you prefer a softer look, just contrast the brick with a gentle palette of gray, eggshell white, and black.
 Add in a touch of quirky personality with leopard print—or whichever animal print is your favorite—and voila!
-You have a wonderfully eclectic decorating statement that showcases your unique personality.Continue to 9 of 9 below.
+You have a wonderfully eclectic decorating statement that showcases your unique personality.Continue to 7 of 7 below.

-While traditional décor is classic, it does run the risk of looking humdrum.
+While traditional decor is classic, it does run the risk of looking humdrum.
 Instead of a bedroom that feels stuck in the past, give your traditional room a touch of the present day by choosing contemporary darlings gray and white for your palette, and then go dramatic with a headboard that says, “Look at me!”
-Bold stripes are perfect in such a space, because while they are a very classic pattern, they are also attention grabbing enough to make a statement when they cover a large surface like... the oversize headboard shown here.
+Bold stripes are perfect in such a space because while they are a very classic pattern, they are also attention-grabbing enough to make a statement when they cover a large surface like the oversized headboard shown here.